bgebhardt/home_monitoring/README.md

 Powerwall Charging is on
  (-2.29 kW)

+## Raycast plugin

+The [Raycast Store: Home Assistant](https://www.raycast.com/tonka3000/homeassistant) plugin allos you to control Home Assistant from the Raycast  app.
+It provides a clean interface to view entities, trigger automations, and more.

+It is extremely slow loading via the extrenal URL, so configure access via the local URL.
+Otherwise follow the instructions included with the plugin.

+You can search entities and even change them.
+For example I can increase or decrease the thermostat by 0.5 degrees.

 ## Tesla Configuration info

 When configuring any energy cards with Tesla sensors these mean the following: